-Writing has a disadvantage as compared to speaking, where the recipient of the communication faces the speaker, and therefore requires the use of various methods to compensate for this deficit.
-The use of such technologies is referred to as “writing mechanics”.
+Writing has a disadvantage compared to speaking, where the recipient of the communication faces the speaker and therefore requires various methods to compensate for this deficit.
+The use of such technologies is referred to as “writing mechanics.”

 What is Brainstorming in Writing:

 Brainstorming is a method for generating fresh ideas.
 It is a technique for identifying options, compiling a comprehensive list of objects, and solving difficulties.
-There are several methods for brainstorming.
-The basic idea behind brainstorming is to lay aside constraining thought processes in order to produce a large number of ideas.
+The basic idea behind brainstorming is to lay aside constraining thought processes to produce a large number of ideas.

 When to use brainstorming?

-When working on a project, brainstorming might be useful in:
+- When working on a project, brainstorming might be helpful in:

-iv.
-Dealing with difficult problems that arise during the project.
+- iv.
+Dealing with complex problems that arise during the project.